clykins90/photo_report/README.md

 - Automatically analyze photos using AI to identify damage types
 - Edit AI-generated descriptions for accuracy
 - Generate professional PDF reports with company branding and table of contents
-- Create visually appealing reports similar to CompanyCam with color-coded damage indicators
+- Create visually appealing reports with color-coded damage indicators
 - Organize photos with detailed analysis in an easy-to-read format
 - Share reports with clients and insurance adjusters via secure links